All you need to know about FTC robocalls-blocking service

 - Set the light to start blinking when an unwanted call comes in

 This is what blocking will look like if you make a blacklist of unwanted numbers.
 If you find it more convenient, you can also set a whitelist.
 In this case, you create a list of approved numbers and the device weeds out robocalls by asking the callers to press a certain number to continue with the call.

 Do not hesitate to use DoNotPay to get revenge on robocalls

 No matter how careful you are, scammers might still find a way to fool you.
 In case something like that happens, there’s no need to panic—DoNotPay can help you get revenge on robocalls.
 You can use robocall blocker for Robo Revenge to get the justice you deserve.
 With the help of our app, you can sue robocall scammers for up to $3,000.
 Here’s what this process looks like:

-- Sign in to your DoNotPay account through the web or the iOS version
+- Sign in to your DoNotPay account through the web

 - Select Robo Revenge option

 - Put your number on the Do Not Call list

 - When a robocaller asks for your payment information, give the virtual credit card number instead of the real card number

 Robo Revenge works on a pretty simple principle.
 By using our free virtual credit card instead of the real one, you protect your sensitive information.
 That way, the scammers cannot take any money from your bank account.
 However, their very attempt to charge you bodes well for us—it gives DoNotPay an opportunity to access their information.
 This insight enables us to figure out who your scammers are, so we can track them.
 We will gather all the information you need to be able to file your claim against them.
 You can rely on DoNotPay to send a demand letter for compensation on your behalf.